-Local health inequalities are high in some areas and it is often difficult to recruit for health and social care roles locally.
+Local health inequalities are high in some areas and it is often area, parts of which are difficult to recruit for health and social care roles locally.

-In line with other NHS and social care organisations we face increasing financial pressures.
+care organisations we face increasing financial pressures.
 We are therefore seeking to meet these challenges head on, by working with our partners to find new and innovative ways of delivering health services.